 tests may be repeated after you inhale medicine that enlarges your airways

 test.
 It measures how much and how quickly you can move air out of your lungs.

 You breathe into a mouthpiece attached to a machine called a spirometer.
 The machine records your results.

 Spirometry can measure many different things about the way you breathe.
 These include how much air you can exhale, how much air you can breathe in and out in 1 minute, and the amount of air left in your lungs after a normal exhale.

 Gas diffusion tests measure

 the amount of

-oxygen and other gases that cross the lungs' air sacs (alveoli) per minute.
+oxygen and other gases that move through the lungs' air sacs (alveoli) per minute.

-These tests evaluate how well gases are being absorbed into your blood from
+These tests let you know how well gases are being absorbed into your blood from

 your lungs.
 Gas diffusion tests include: